 Programming special regions of FLASH with an unstable debug clock can lock the chip.

-Refer to the Technical Note How to find maximum debug frequency.
+Refer to the topic How to find maximum debug frequency.

 Before you program the device flash you have to test if a debug session is stable.